haxzie/stylefire/README.md

 styleFire.create('myLightTheme', themeLight).then(theme => {
     theme.apply();
 });

+// Or if you have the JSON file stored remotely you can load that styleFire.create('myLightTheme', '/themes/light.json').then(theme => theme.apply());
 ```
 > `styleFire.create()` returns a promise with a theme object which contains a method to apply the theme and the name of the theme
 ```